 How much liability insurance you need can also depend on your net worth.
 If you have a lot of assets — such as a house, car or sizable bank account — and not much debt, you may want to purchase more liability insurance to cover your net worth and prevent assets from being taken in a judgment.
 You may even consider an umbrella insurance policy to provide extra liability coverage.

 Because everyone has different insurance needs, the best car insurance company will vary for every driver.
 The following companies, chosen by market share, have available discounts and third-party rankings worth considering:

 |Car insurance company||Average annual premium for minimum coverage|

-Each of the providers listed have various discounts on offer to reduce the cost of annual premiums.
+Each provider listed has various discounts that may help reduce the cost of annual premiums.
 When shopping for car insurance, one of the best ways to find the right policy for you is to obtain quotes from several providers and compare them.
-This way, you can see who can offer you the coverage you are looking for at the lowest price.
+This way, you can see which provider offers the coverage you want at the lowest price.

 What is the difference between liability insurance and other types of car insurance coverage?

 Liability insurance helps pay for the medical expenses and damages caused to the other driver and passengers.
 However, it does not pay for damage to your own vehicle.
-There are several coverages that can be purchased when you are buying an auto insurance policy.
-Bodily injury and property damage liability coverages are just two of them.
+Several coverage types can be purchased when buying an auto insurance policy.
+Bodily injury and property damage liability coverage options are just two of them.
 You may also want to consider purchasing:

 - Comprehensive coverage: This pays for damages to your own vehicle caused by weather events, fire, theft, vandalism, or striking an animal.